 I’m sure by this point you know reviews are important.
 They are key to driving new customers to your business and growing your sales.
-They more reviews you have, the more trustworthy your business will appear to be.
+The more reviews you have, the more trustworthy your business will appear to be.
 Therefore, online reviews have a significant impact on a customer’s path to purchase.

-A lot of discussion around online reviews revolves around how to avoid or manage bad ones, but truth is the best way to neutralize a bad review is to counter it with a ton of positive ones.
+A lot of discussion around online reviews revolves around how to avoid or manage bad ones, but the truth is the best way to neutralize a bad review is to counter it with a ton of positive ones.
 But too many business owners aren’t doing enough to encourage online reviews and get passed over in favor of businesses with more feedback.
-If that’s your case, you have to start finding ways of encouraging your customers to leave their review, but definitely without coming across as desperate.
+If that’s your case, you have to start finding ways of encouraging your customers to leave their reviews, but definitely without coming across as desperate.

-Yes, such task can be very difficult.
+Yes, such a task can be very difficult.
 But we’ve got your back!
 These are some ideas to help you drive up the number of reviews about your business:

 Sometimes even the happiest clients need some extra incentive to take time out of their busy schedules to write down their feedback.
 While you should avoid at all costs buying reviews, there are ways of incentivizing feedback that doesn’t undermine the whole process.
 For example, you could offer a monthly giveaway to a random client that leave a review.
-The thrill of winning makes for a great incentive to give a feedback.
+The thrill of winning makes for a great incentive to give feedback.
 You just need to make sure your offer is for writing a review, and not for writing a good review.
 Offering a small incentive is a good way to show your appreciation for the clients that review your business and you encourage customer’s feedback.

 2.Make it easy